 “Verily, verily, I say unto you, Before Abraham was, I AM.”

 In one of his most famous passages in all his works, C.S.
-Lewis addressed this very thing that today’s Gospel is about.
-In Mere Christianity he wrote:
+Lewis addressed this very thing that today’s Gospel is about, in Mere Christianity: